Your Vote Really Counts—And Makes It All Happen

-Opening A Vast New Marketplace For The Next Generation
+The Marketplace For The Next Generation Is Here

-This movement is designed to develop multiple intellectual, media, merchandising and data opportunities, along with the licensable sponsorship and advertising properties that have historically delivered a sizeable return on investment—and at the same time fostering understanding, cooperation and teamwork on a local to global to universal scale.
+The movement is designed to develop multiple IP, media, merchandising and data opportunities, along with the sponsorship and advertising properties.

-Simultaneously, SGF will continue rolling out our 10-year STEAM+ initiative which adds Sports Space Athletics and Arts to the STEM movement helping make Science, Technology, Engineering and Math “cool,” and helps the next generation get up and move.
+Simultaneously SGF will continue rolling out our 10-year STEAM+ initiative, adding Space Athletics and Arts to the STEM movement, making technology, engineering and math “cool”—and helping the next generation get up and move.

 Educational & Fun

 From a stabilized level-flight attitude at 20,000 feet, the aircraft increases attitude.
 During this phase, the weight is 1.8 times greater than normal weight for 24 seconds.
 The crew then performs a maneuver called “injection”: the aircraft trajectory is piloted to follow a kind of parabola and the power thrust is reduced.
 The vertical load factor goes from 1.8g to zero gravity for about 22 seconds.
 The first pilot adjusts the control stick tilt to maintain the vertical load factor at zero, while the second pilot maintains the roll angle at zero, and the mechanic adjusts the thrust of the engines to cancel the longitudinal load factor.
 An exit phase at 1.8 g, symmetrical with the entry phase, is then performed on the descending part of the parabola to return the aircraft to a stabilized altitude level within about 20 seconds.
 Parabolic flights are a gateway to weightlessness.
 They are dedicated to scientific experiments and to space equipment technological testing.
 As explained by NASA